mintoolkit/mint/README.md

 This is an optional step to make sure the target app container is doing something.
 Depending on the application it's an optional step.
 For some applications it's required if it loads new application resources dynamically based on the requests it's processing (e.g., Ruby or Python).

-You'll see the mapped ports printed to the console when the Slim app starts the target container.
+You'll see the mapped ports printed to the console when the **Mint** app starts the target container.
 You can also get the port number either from the `docker ps` or `docker port <CONTAINER_ID>` commands.
-The current version of DockerSlim doesn't allow you to map exposed network ports (it works like `docker run … -P`).
+You can also map the exposed ports to specific host ports you want to use.

-6. Press <enter> and wait until the Slim app says it's done
+6. Press <enter> and wait until the **Mint** app says it's done

-By default or when http probing is enabled explicitly the Slim app will continue its execution once the http probe is done running.
+By default or when http probing is enabled explicitly the **Mint** app will continue its execution once the http probe is done running.
 If you explicitly picked a different `continue-after` option follow the expected steps.
 For example, for the `enter` `continue-after` option you must press the `enter` button on your keyboard.

-If http probing is enabled (when `http-probe` is set) and if `continue-after` is set to `enter` and you press the `enter` key before the built-in HTTP probe is done the probe might produce an EOF error because the Slim app will shut down the target container before all probe commands are done executing.
+If http probing is enabled (when `http-probe` is set) and if `continue-after` is set to `enter` and you press the `enter` key before the built-in HTTP probe is done the probe might produce an EOF error because the **Mint** app will shut down the target container before all probe commands are done executing.
 It's ok to ignore it unless you really need the probe to finish.

-7. Once Slim is done check that the new minified image is there
+7. Once **Mint** is done check that the new minified image is there

 `docker images`